 Then it becomes the Lower Wisconsin State Riverway, beloved by canoeists, who like to play on its many sandbars.

-The busiest stretch is west of Sauk City, which is halfway between Wisconsin Dells and Madison but has its own A-list attractions: bluff-top panoramas, a historic vineyard, a new-age brewery, a free car ferry, a picture-postcard mill and, of course, the river.
+The busiest stretch is west of Sauk City, which is halfway between Wisconsin Dells and Madison but has its own A-list attractions: bluff-top panoramas, a historic vineyard, a paved bike trail, a free car ferry, a picture-postcard mill and, of course, the river.

 In one jam-packed weekend, we sampled all of it and more.

 These adjoining towns on the Wisconsin River, together known as Sauk Prairie, are best known for the bald eagles that hang around in winter, picking off fish stunned by the turbines in Prairie du Sac's hydroelectric plant.

-The two main streets follow the river between the Wisconsin 60 bridge in Prairie du Sac to the U.S. 12 bridge in Sauk Prairie and are linked by the paved Great Sauk State Trail.
+The two main streets follow the river between the Wisconsin 60 bridge in Prairie du Sac to the U.S. 12 bridge in Sauk Prairie and are linked by the paved, 10˝-mile Great Sauk State Trail.